 Contributed by Catrina of 24 Hours Layover

-A visit to Montmartre is so special as it gives you a chance to escape the crowds and it makes you feel like you’ve stepped back in time.
+A visit to Montmartre is so special; it gives you a chance to escape the crowds and makes you feel like you’ve stepped back in time.
 Experience the exquisitely French cafes of Le Consulat and La Maison Rose, check out the vintage stores, stroll along the quaint cobblestone streets, see the old moulins (windmills), and visit the iconic Sacre Coeur Cathedral.
-You can also visit the Vigne Du Clos vineyard (yes there’s even a vineyard in Montmartre!) and spend time in Place Dalida – the prettiest square in Paris, where the likes of Renoir, Van Gogh, Monet, and Picasso would often frequent.
+You can also visit the Vigne Du Clos vineyard (yes, there’s even a vineyard in Montmartre!) and spend time in Place Dalida – the prettiest square in Paris, where the likes of Renoir, Van Gogh, Monet, and Picasso would often frequent.

 See Related: Best Free Walking Tours in Paris, France